snapboard/snapboard-blog/content/weekly/week-001/index.md

 It's a Saturday, but the girlfriend is away at a festival, so that means I'll be working today. 🤓

-You'll notice, I've also added a tag to each action item below.
 I want to make sure that I make progress with each of the following every day:

- - #cards - adding new integrations and cards
+ 1. cards - adding new integrations and cards
- - #marketing - getting people to visit to [snapboard.io](https://snapboard.io)
+ 2. marketing - getting people to visit to [snapboard.io](https://snapboard.io)
- - #optimize - small changes which increase conversion - getting more people to signup and create cards
+ 3. optimize - small changes which increase conversion - getting more people to signup and create cards
- - #talk - keep talking to users (which should help shape the above items)
+ 4. talk - keep talking to users (which should help shape the above items)

 So here are my goals/tasks for today:

- - [-] Create 6 integrations #cards
+ - [-] Create 6 integrations
- - [x] Added webhook logic (required for Github integration) #cards
+ - [x] Added webhook logic (required for Github integration)
  - [x] Add Snaboard to Webframe #marketing
- - [ ] Start Facebook approval #cards
+ - [ ] Start Facebook approval
- - [ ] Add formula dropdown #feature
+ - [ ] Add formula dropdown
  - [ ] Updates to the homepage for Snapboard #optimize

 Still not enough progress on creating cards.
 Need to keep working at making this faster!